An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors: Results

 \subsubsection{Explanatory Power of Each Factor}

 The Wald statistic is employed to evaluate the explanatory power exerted by each factor on the response variable.
 A larger Wald $\chi^2$ with a smaller \textit{p-value} indicates that the variable has more significant predictive power for the regression model.
-We calculated the $\chi^2$ and \textit{p-value} of each factor and adopted the commonly used significance level of 0.05 to evaluate their impact.
+We calculated the $\chi^2$ and \textit{p-value} of each factor \black{(see Table~\ref{tbl:explanatory_gs} and Table~\ref{tbl:explanatory_ds})} and adopted the commonly used significance level of 0.05 to evaluate their impact. \black{Considering the multiplicity in multiple regression~\citep{anderson2023multiplicity}, \textit{p-values} for the explanatory variables were adjusted using the Holm stepwise procedure~\citep{holm1979simple} for multiple tests correction.}